ajbanjara/Wireshark/sharkd-Request-Syntax.md

 - [analyse](#analyse)
 - [bye](#bye)

+See the [sharkd wiki page](https://gitlab.com/wireshark/wireshark/-/wikis/Development/sharkd) for an overview.

 # analyse

 Lists the protocols found in a packet file and its start and end times.